Posted on September 3, 2018 and last updated on August 30, 2025

 • Sights: home foundations, cemetery, woods, brook

-The Kennebec Land Trust does a lovely job of maintaining its trails.
-This forest is no exception.
-When I visited in the summer of 2018, the wide grassy paths through the woods were mown, the signage at junctions was helpful, and the trails were well marked.
-And there were juicy blackberries growing along the Inner Loop trail in the Readfield Town Forest section.
+The Kennebec Land Trust does a wonderful job maintaining its trails.
+This conservation area is no exception.
+When I visited, the wide grassy paths through the woods were mown, the signage at junctions was helpful, and the trails were well marked.
+Plus — there were juicy blackberries growing along the Inner Loop trail in the Readfield Town Forest section.
+(The preserve is composed of two contiguous parcels, one protected by the land trust and one owned by the town…Additionally, the conserves are adjacent to the New England Forestry Foundation’s Luce Memorial Forest, which backs up to the Kennebec Land Trust’s Rosemarin and Saunders Family Forest.
+Seem like there should be a connector trail?
+Regardless, it’s a wonderfully big conserved area).

 Directions: From Route 133 near Berry Pond, turn north on North Wayne Road for 3 miles to the T; turn right (east) on the Kents Hill Road; go 1 mile uphill (past the Innes Ridge Rd on left); look for a KLT sign, parking is on the left side of the road at the sign.
 If you start at the Readfield Town Forest, turn right onto Hathaway Road from North Wayne Road, about 1.3 miles from Route 133.
 Go 0.7 mile and turn left onto Belz Road.
 Just before the gate at the end, park with care on the left side of the road.